 When our graduates return to Myanmar after finishing their studies we know they need support in developing networks and accessing job opportunities.
 Our Change in the Community programme is growing, with the aim of helping provide this support.

 Our annual Alumni Conference offers discussion panels and networking opportunities and is open for all of our alumni to attend.
-We have been unable to hold a conference in 2020 due to COVID-19 restrictions.
-We are looking at online alternatives.
+We were unable to hold a conference in 2020 due to COVID-19 restrictions.
+We are looking at online alternatives in 2021.

 In 2020 we launched our Alumni Regional Cluster Hubs, or ARCHs.
 These are alumni groups which will be spread around the country, with the aim of encouraging support and mentoring, skills sharing and networking.
 The first ARCH in Yangon is already undertaking activities.
 Other ARCHs will be developed as and when COVID-19 restrictions allow.